Orbis-Tertius/osl/README.md

 This repo contains a compiler for the OSL spec language, which targets arithmetic circuits for zero knowledge proofs.

+OSL (Open Specification Language) is a fork, by Casper Association, of OSL (Orbis Specification Language), by Orbis Labs.

 For information about OSL, see: https://eprint.iacr.org/2022/1003

 This version of OSL differs from the one described in the above paper in that it features bounded quantification, as in: https://eprint.iacr.org/2022/1105